mstocco/mariostoc.co/content/traininglog/20210815-ironman2021-6weeksout.md

 <!---->
 So ~1700 calories accounted for.
 Interestingly, my Garmin bike computer called this ride a 1700 calorie ride.

-### OTHER NOTES
+### MORE NOTES
 I wore my Castelli tri-suit.
 It worked even though it still feels long in the body.
 Undercarriage felt like it should after a 5 hour ride but nothing chafed.

 I wore my Rudy Project Wingspan.
 Who knows if it worked (tail sits 3.5 inches above my back) but I had no neck issues on the bike.
+Air moving between the ear covers and my head is noisy.

+I ran with my tri-spoke race wheels because it has the 12-28 cassette on the rear wheel.
+It was interesting to feel the difference in how it catches the wind.
+I feel the pressure of a passing vehicle just before being passed.
+I could almost tell the difference of the shape of the car/truck before it comes into my peripheral view.

 <!---->
 ## MONDAY AUG 16 ☁️